 5) Companies will be able to view applications as they are submitted, and will be responsible for making selection decisions.
 Neither NSF nor ASEE will make selection decisions.
 Each company, through its online module, will be able to “Approve” or “Deny” each applicant.
 It is advised that companies contact applicants before making a final selection decision.
 The company will notify ASEE they are ready to enter into an agreement.

 6) ASEE will review the proposed pairing.
 The applicant and the company must meet eligibility requirements.
 If the applicant is deemed eligible, the application, including the applicant’s research proposal, will be checked for completeness.
 ASEE will then supply an Appointment Agreement first to the company and upon their signature, to the applicant.
 The applicant will also be required to submit proof of citizenship status at this time.
 Once both signed agreements are received, the applicant becomes a program fellow.
-Program benefits are then awarded to the company and/or fellow for a term of one (1) year.
+Program benefits are then awarded to the company and/or fellow for a term of up to two years (24) months.

 7) The research mentor will submit to ASEE the Comprehensive Work Plan.
-Research fellow and mentor are required to submit six-month and one-year reports summarizing progress toward the goals of the appointment.
+Research fellow and mentor are required to submit six-month (6), twelve-month (12), eighteen-month (18) and twenty-four (24) month reports summarizing progress toward the goals of the appointment.

-Host companies will pay a minimum of $10,000 each year towards the stipend (to reach the minimum stipend of $75,000) and a $2,500 administrative fee to ASEE for each fellowship awarded.
-Host companies may furnish additional funds for stipend, professional travel and relocation costs deemed appropriate.
-The period of appointment will be one year.
-The awardee will be an independent contractor of ASEE (self-employed guest researchers), with corporate funds (at least $10,000) provided to ASEE at the start of the appointment to make all participant payments.
+Host companies will pay a yearly $2,500 administrative fee to ASEE for each fellowship awarded.
+Host companies may furnish additional funds for stipend, professional travel and relocation costs as deemed appropriate.
+The period of appointment will be for two years (24 months).
+The awardee will be an independent contractor of ASEE (self-employed guest researchers), with corporate funds of $2,500 (yearly) provided to ASEE at the start of the appointment to cover administrative fees.
 The fellow would be given the opportunity to enroll in ASEE’s health insurance program.

 Research fellows must devote their full time to the approved research programs and must be in residence at the sponsoring host laboratory during the entire period of their award.
 No additional monetary aid or other remuneration may be accepted by the research fellow from another appointment, fellowship, part-time teaching, research or other outside work.